criteo/criteo-api-python-sdk/README.md

 ## Pypi artefacts

-Each of the generated SDKs is also published on MavenCentral
+Each of the generated SDKs is also published on PyPi
 * https://pypi.org/project/criteo-api-retailmedia-sdk/
 * https://pypi.org/project/criteo-api-marketingsolutions-sdk/